 Caribbean Primary School Tourism Writing Competition Winners

-The winners have been announced in the Caribbean Primary School Tourism Writing Competition for 2017.
-This competition was held in 2017, for children ages 8 – 12 in every CTO member country, and aimed to encourage both creative and formal writing submissions related to strengthening sustainable tourism development in the region.
+The CTO’s Caribbean Primary School Tourism Writing Competition for 2017, the CTO Year of Adventure in the Caribbean, was held for children ages 8 – 12 in every CTO member country, and sought to encourage both creative and formal writing submissions related to strengthening sustainable tourism development in the region.

 - Caribbean Conference on Sustainable Tourism Development (STC)